 Yes, you can get a mortgage after a payday loan!
 But it’ll be more difficult than if you hadn’t used one.
-Payday loans affect how likely a lot of lenders will be to consider you, especially if this sits alongside other issues on your credit file.
+Payday loans affect how likely a lot of lenders will be to consider you, especially if you have any other issues on your credit file.

-Lenders tend not to like seeing payday loans on applicants' credit file because they think it means you’ve had financial issues in the past, and therefore might not be able to keep up with mortgage repayments if they lend to you.
+Lenders tend not to like seeing payday loans on an applicant’s credit file because it looks like you’ve had financial issues in the past, and therefore might not be able to keep up with mortgage repayments if they lend to you.

 But just because some of the mainstream lenders will refuse you doesn’t mean all lenders will.
-Lenders have their own rules when it comes to giving mortgages to people who’ve used payday loans.
-Some might turn down your application as soon as they know about it – even if this was five or six years ago.
+Lenders have their own rules - known as lending criteria - when it comes to giving mortgages to people who’ve used payday loans.
+Some might turn down your application as soon as they know about it – even if it was five or six years ago.
 But specialist lenders might consider you.
 They’re more likely to be willing to look at your individual situation, rather than just turn you down on the spot.